Pang Panpan: Career

-Pang has competed at multiple World Cup events in the past, but her best overall performance up until that point was at the 2006 Foshan Chinese National Championships where she won the all-around and floor exercise titles.
+Pang competed in multiple World Cup events in the past, but her best overall performance up until that point was at the 2006 Foshan Chinese National Championships, where she won the all-around and floor exercise titles.
 This victory would earn her a spot to compete at the World Championships later that year, but her spot depended on her performance at the Xiantao Nationals in autumn.

 Though her performance at the Xiantao Nationals was not as good at the first nationals, she was chosen for the World team.

 At the 2006 Shanghai World Cup, she won the title on the beam with a score of 15.600 and on floor exercises with a score of 15.300.

 On July 16, 2006, in Shanghai, China, Pang won the gold in the beam.

 At the 2006 World Championships, Pang was a member of the Chinese team.
-Pang fell on both the beam and the floor in preliminaries but did well on both of these events in team finals.
-Pang was also called up for bars, on which she did exceptionally well, in last minute when Li Ya messed up her routine in the warm-up session.
+Pang fell on both the beam and the floor in preliminaries, but did well on both of these events in team finals.
+Pang was also called up for bars, on which she did exceptionally well, at the last minute when Li Ya messed up her routine in the warm-up session.
 She and her teammates Zhang Nan, Li Ya, Cheng Fei, Zhou Zhuoru, He Ning, and alternate Huang Lu made history as they became the first Chinese women's team to win a gold medal in the team event.

-Pang went on to compete in the all-around where she finished 12th in preliminaries.
-She was in the top three after the first rotation; but in the second rotation, she fell on her Yang Bo (a split jump with a back arch).
-She continued onto floor exercise where she earned a 15.425; which put her into first place going into the last rotation.
-She performed a double-twisting Yurchenko, but landed low, took a step, and placed her hands on the mat, and got a 0.8 deduction.
+Pang went on to compete in the all-around and finished 12th in preliminaries.
+She was in the top three after the first rotation, but in the second rotation, she fell on her Yang Bo (a split jump with a back arch).
+She continued onto floor exercise, where she earned a 15.425, which put her in first place going into the last rotation.
+She performed a double-twisting Yurchenko, but landed low, took a step, and placed her hands on the mat, which resulted in a 0.8 deduction.
 She scored 14.025 and ended up in 6th place.

-Bars was her weakest event overall but due to injury she was only trained consistently on this event during the run up to the selection of 2008 Beijing Olympics.
+Bars was her weakest event overall, but due to injury she was only trained consistently on this event during the run-up to the selection of the 2008 Beijing Olympics team.
 By that time, He Kexin and Yang Yilin were making their presence known, and Pang’s bars weren’t enough.